RedRobotics/HeadBoard/README.md

 Get a robot up and running in minutes!

 This guide assumes a working knowledge of the Raspberry Pi,how to set one up headlessly, and how to connect remotely via SSH.
+Here's a great guide on how to do it from [Adafruit](https://learn.adafruit.com/raspberry-pi-zero-creation/overview).

 Beginner tutorials and videos coming soon.